rackerlabs/rackspace-how-to/content/exchange/safelist-senders-in-owa.md

 product_url: exchange
 ---

 This article describes how to safelist senders through the Outlook Web App interface.
-If you need to block a sender, see [Block senders in Outlook Web App](/how-to/block-senders-in-owa).
+If you want to block a sender, see [Block senders in Outlook Web App](/how-to/block-senders-in-owa).

 ### Prerequisites